Martyrs of Compiègne: Execution

-The crowd became quiet as each sister approached Mother Teresa, kissed the statue of the Virgin Mary she held in her hands, and asked her for permission to die.
-After watching each sister die, she was the last one to place her head under the guillotine.
-Each sister knelt and chanted the "Veni Creator Spiritus" before her execution, "as at a profession", then renewed their baptismal and religious vows.
+Before their execution they knelt and chanted the "Veni Creator" as a profession and then renewed their baptismal and religious vows out loud.
+According to scholar John Wainewright, "absolute silence prevailed the whole time that the executions were proceeding".
 Sister Charlotte, who at 78 years of age was the oldest sister, walked with a crutch and was unable to stand up and get out of the cart because her hands were tied and the other sisters were unable to help her.
-Eventually a guard gathered her up in his arms and threw her on the street; she lay face down on the pavement stones, with no signs of life as the crowd protested the guard's treatment of her.
+Eventually a guard gathered her up in his arms and threw her on the street; she lay face down on the pavement stones, with no signs of life as the crowd protested against the guard's treatment of her.
 She stirred, lifted up her blood-smeared face, and warmly thanked the guard for not killing her, "thereby depriving her of her share in her community's glorious witness for Jesus Christ".
 Sister Mary-Henrietta stood by her prioress until it was her turn to die, helping the 14 other sisters climb the scaffold steps before climbing them herself, and was the second-to-last to die.
 Mother Teresa died last.

 There are no surviving relics of the Martyrs of Compiègne because their heads and bodies were buried, along with 128 other victims executed that day, in a deep, 30-feet square sand-pit in the Picpus Cemetery.
+Five secondary relics, however, are in the possession of the Benedictines in Stanbrook Abbey in Worcestershire.
 Their burial site, located in the back of the cemetery, is marked with two large, gravel-covered quadrangles.
 The heads and torsos of the 1,306 people who were guillotined at the Place de la Nation between 13 June and 27 July 1794 are buried there.
 Their names, including the 16 Martyrs of Compiègne as well as Mulot de la Ménardière, are inscribed on marble plaques covering the walls of a nearby church, where prayer is offered continuously.
-24 other victims died with the sisters the day they were killed.
+On the day the sisters were killed there were 24 other victims.